 When a student or employee reports to the institution that they have been a victim of dating violence, domestic violence, sexual assault, or stalking, regardless of whether the offense occurred on or off campus, the institution will provide the student or employee with a written explanation of the student or employee's rights and options.
 This written explanation includes notification of victims about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures.
 This written explanation also includes notification to students and employees about existing resources available for victims within the institution and within the larger community.
-An electronic copy of this written explanation is available at: http://uhcc.hawaii.edu/titleIX/docs/TitleIXBrochure.pdf
+Review the University of Hawai'i Title IX Resource Guide for more information.